 - Union sergeant, letter of Lewis Douglass, 1863

-- Wounded Union private, letters of Spotswood Rice to his children and former owner, 1864
+- Wounded Union private, letters of Spotswood Rice, 1864

-In Theme IV: IDENTITY, we considered how military service in the Revolution and Civil War affected African American identity, i.e., black men's sense of themselves within white society, fighting wars for freedom (#6: Soldiers).
-In this section we shift our view to the collective experience of African American soldiers and their families in the Civil War—soldiers in battle, parents separated from children, and slaves forced to serve in Confederate units.
+In Theme IV: IDENTITY, we considered how military service in the American Revolution and the Civil War affected African American identity, i.e., black men's sense of themselves within white society, while fighting wars for freedom.
+In this section we shift our view to the collective experience of African American soldiers and their families in the Civil War—soldiers in battle, parents separated from children, slaves sent to labor with Confederate units, and servicemen having their portraits taken in uniform.

-5. Hannah Johnston, the mother of another black soldier in the 54th Massachusetts Colored Infantry (see Lewis Douglass above), wrote to Abraham Lincoln in 1863 requesting, actually insisting, that he protect African American soldiers.
+• Mother of a Union soldier.
+Hannah Johnston, the mother of another black soldier in the 54th Massachusetts Colored Infantry (see Lewis Douglass, above), wrote to Abraham Lincoln in 1863 requesting, actually insisting, that he protect African American soldiers.
 Not from the danger of battle, but from the risk of being kidnapped and forcibly returned to their masters.
-She states her position bluntly: "I have but poor edication but I never went to schol, but I know just as well as any what is right between man and man."
+She states her position bluntly: "I have but poor edication but I never went to school, but I know just as well as any what is right between man and man."
 Do not miss the final note at the end, in another handwriting and signature.

 Discussion questions

-1. What overall impressions do you get from these reading and photographs of African American military service in the Civil War?
+1. From these readings and photographs, what impressions do you have of African Americans' military experience in the Civil War?

-3. Why do these selections appear in this section, EMANCIPATION, rather than in IDENTITY (Theme IV: #6, Soldiers)?
-In each reading, what is the context of the writer's letter or memoir?
+5. In each reading or photograph, what is the context of the writer's letter, narrative, or sitting (for a photograph)?
 Who is the receiver or audience?

 Framing Questions